DataDog/dd-trace-rb/docs/ProfilingDevelopment.md

 * `Ext::Forking`: Monkey patches `Kernel#fork`, adding a `Kernel#at_fork` callback mechanism which is used to restore profiling abilities after the VM forks (such as re-instrumenting the main thread, and restarting profiler threads).
 * `Pprof::*` (in <../lib/ddtrace/profiling/pprof>): Converts samples captured in the `Recorder` into the pprof format.
-* `Tasks::Setup`: Takes care of loading our extensions/monkey patches and starting up profiler.
-See initialization section below for more details.
+* `Tasks::Setup`: Takes care of loading our extensions/monkey patches to handle fork() and CPU profiling.
 * `Transport::*` (in <../lib/ddtrace/profiling/transport>): Implements transmission of profiling payloads to the Datadog agent or backend.
 * `BacktraceLocation`: Entity class used to represent an entry in a stack trace.